NCAS-CMS/cfdm/docs/source/constant.rst

     assignment.
 This is consistent with the :ref:`behaviour of numpy masked arrays <numpy:maskedarray.generic.constructing>`.

+    **Examples:**

-    For example, masking every element of a field construct's data array could be done as follows:
+    Masking every element of a field construct's data could be done as
+    follows:

     >>> f[...] = cfdm.masked